 Steps to Follow

-- You’ll now be taken to the page from where you could choose between the three different modes.
+4. You’ll now be taken to the page from where you can choose between the three different modes.

 So that was all about the Enhanced Tracking Protection feature of Firefox.
 Stick with us for more such privacy tips and tutorials.